borcun/free/aviation/face.md

    the FACE SDM and defines its interfaces in terms of the FACE Data Model Language.
 A Domain-Specific Data Model (DSDM) captures content relevant to a domain of interest and can be used as a basis for USMs.

+### Operating System Segment
+ The OSS is where foundational system services and vendor-supplied software reside.
+An OSS UoC provides and controls access to the computing platform.
+An OSS UoC supports the execution of all FACE UoCs and hosts various operating system, integration, and low-level health monitoring interfaces.
+An OSS UoC can also optionally provide external networking capabilities, Programming Language Run-Times, Component Framework, Life Cycle Management, and Configuration Services capabilities.

+### I/O Service Segment
+ The IOSS is where normalization of vendor-supplied interface hardware device drivers occurs.
+ IOSS UoCs provide the abstraction of the interface hardware and drivers from the PSSS UoCs.
+ This allows the PSSS UoCs to focus on the interface data and not the hardware and driver specifics.

+### Platform-Specific Service Segment
+ The PSSS is comprised of sub-segments including Platform-Specific Device Services, Platform- Specific Common Services, and Platform-Specific Graphics Services.

+#### Platform-Specific Device Services
+ Platform-Specific Device Services (PSDS) are where management of data and translation between platform-unique Interface Control Documents (ICDs) and the FACE Data Model occurs.

+#### Platform-Specific Common Services
+ Platform-Specific Common Services (PSCS) are comprised of higher-level services including Logging Services, Device Protocol Mediation (DPM) Services, Streaming Media, Health Monitoring and Fault Management (HMFM), and Configuration Services.

+#### Platform-Specific Graphics Services
+ Platform-Specific Graphics Services (PSGS) is where presentation management occurs.
+PSGS abstracts the interface specifics of Graphics Processing Units (GPU) another graphics devices from software components within the FACE Reference Architecture.

+### Transport Services Segment
+ The TSS is comprised of communication services.
+The TSS abstracts transport mechanisms and data access from software components facilitating integration into disparate architectures and platforms using different transports.
+TSS UoCs are responsible for data distribution between PCS and/or PSSS UoCs.
+TSS capabilities include, but are not limited to, distribution and routing, prioritization, addressability, association, abstraction, transformation, and component state persistence of software component interface information.

+### Portable Components Segment
+ The PCS is comprised of software components providing capabilities and/or business logic.
+PCS components are intended to remain agnostic from hardware and sensors.
+Additionally, these components are not tied to any data transport or operating system implementations to meet objectives of portability and interoperability.